Alfresco/docs-alfresco/content-services/community/install/zip/index.md

 7. Set up ActiveMQ.
 8. Install third-party software used by Community Edition.
 This includes LibreOffice, ImageMagick, and Alfresco PDF Renderer.

+> **Note:** Starting from Content Services 7.0, the `alfresco-pdf-renderer` binaries are no longer included in the distribution zip.

 Review and test your setup to check that all the installation steps are complete:

 1. Start and configure your database.